cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 Yes !
 Using the console, you can deploy a LAMP server :

 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
-2. Cliquez sur le fichier nommé bundle-trusty-lamp.heat.yml
+2. Clic on the file nammed bundle-trusty-lamp.heat.yml
 3. Clic on RAW, a web page appear with the script detail
-4. Enregistrez-sous le contenu sur votre PC dans un fichier avec le nom proposé par votre navigateur (enlever le .txt à la fin)
+4. Save as its content on your PC.
+You can use the default name proposed by your browser (just remove the .txt)
-5. Rendez-vous à la section « [Stacks](https://console.cloudwatt.com/project/stacks/) » de la console.
+5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
-6. Cliquez sur « Lancer la stack », puis cliquez sur « fichier du modèle » et sélectionnez le fichier que vous venez de sauvegarder sur votre PC, puis cliquez sur « SUIVANT »
+6. Clic on « Lancer la stack », puis cliquez sur « fichier du modèle » et sélectionnez le fichier que vous venez de sauvegarder sur votre PC, puis cliquez sur « SUIVANT »
 7. Donnez un nom à votre stack dans le champ « Nom de la stack »
 8. Entrez votre keypair dans le champ « keypair_name »
 9. Choisissez la taille de votre instance parmi le menu déroulant « flavor_name » et cliquez sur « LANCER »